 Most people think of Shaquille O’Neal as a four-time NBA champion who now works as a pundit, but there’s much more to the giant baller than a legendary career and guest appearances in mosh pits at the Tomorrowland music festival.

-Behind the comedic sports personality is a smart businessman and that credits Amazon CEO Jeff Bezos' investment strategy to his tremendous post-career wealth growth.
+Behind the comedic sports personality is an astute businessman and that credits Amazon CEO Jeff Bezos’ investment strategy to his tremendous post-career wealth growth.

-Since his retirement, Shaq has invested his cash in everything from tech companies to high-end real estate, subsequently amassing a fortune worth an estimated US$400 million.
-Below is a breakdown of the Lakers legend's impressive rap sheet of smart assets.
+Since his retirement, the big man has invested his cash in everything from tech companies to high-end real estate, subsequently amassing a fortune worth an estimated US$400 million.
+Below is a breakdown of the smart assets that contribute to Shaquille O’Neal’s net worth.

 Shaq has an eye for a good investment and got in early on some of the biggest tech companies in the world.

 - He invested in Google pre-IPO (through a chance encounter at an LA hotel – an epic story in itself).

 - A fan of Ring, a doorbell camera home security system, Shaq tracked down the inventor and bought into the business.
 When Amazon acquired Ring for over US$1 billion, O’Neal pocketed a tidy little profit.